1. Market Overview

 1.6.5 Notification to Customers

-Members shall notify Customers of the above exclusion of liability and disclaimer of warranty by the Exchange either by way of inclusion in the contracts granting access to the Markets or such other manner as approved by the Exchange.
+Members shall notify Customers of the above exclusion of liability and disclaimer of warranty by the Exchange either by way of inclusion in the contracts granting access to the Markets or Partner Markets, or such other manner as approved by the Exchange.

 1.7 Rules as Binding Contract and Deemed Consent of Members